Enjoy a Safe Start

 Lua‘ole (pronounced “loo-ah oh-leh”) is a Hawaiian word that translates to superior, unequalled, and second to none.

-Group B: ‘Eleu If you cover more than 125 miles (201 km), average more than 13mph (20 km/h), and have experience participating in long rides.
+Group B: ‘Eleu If you cover more than 125 miles (201 km) per month, average more than 13mph (20 km/h), and have experience participating in long rides.

 The word ‘eleu (pronounced “eh-leh-ooh”) translates to active, energetic, alert, lively, quick, and nimble.

 Group C: Holoholo If you average 6-7 MPH (14 – 17 km/h) and your goal is to ride slowly while enjoying the scenery.

 Holoholo literally translates to a stroll or to go out for pleasure.
 The use of the word is used casually in everyday conversation and is synonymous with the slang word, “cruising.”